Trump, Biden go on offense in states they’re trying to flip

-LAS VEGAS (AP) — President Donald Trump and Democratic rival Joe Biden went on offense Sunday, with each campaigning in states they are trying to flip during the Nov.
-3 election that is just over two weeks away.

-Trump began his day in Nevada, making a rare visit to church before a fundraiser and an evening rally in Carson City.
-Once considered a battleground, Nevada has not swung for a Republican presidential contender since 2004.
+“I was worried that he was going to get sick when I saw him in a completely precarious situation of crowded no separation between people, and almost nobody wearing a mask,” Fauci said of the president.

+Trump dialed in to his staffers Monday from Las Vegas, where he was on the third day of a campaign swing to the West.
+He was to hold rallies in Prescott and Tucson in Arizona before returning to the White House.

-The rally drew thousands of supporters who sat elbow to elbow, cheering Trump and booing Biden and the press.
-The vast majority wore no masks to guard against the coronavirus.
-The president, as he often does, warned that a Biden election would lead to further lockdowns and at one point appeared to mock Biden for saying he would listen to scientists.
+On Sunday night in Carson City, Nevada, Trump addressed thousands of supporters who sat elbow to elbow, cheering him and booing Biden and the press.
+The vast majority wore no masks to guard against the coronavirus, though cases in the state are on the rise, with more than 1,000 new infections reported Saturday.
+The Republican president, as he often does, warned that a Biden election would lead to further lockdowns and appeared to mock Biden for saying he would listen to scientists.

-“At 4:30, the Lord said to me, ‘I am going to give your president a second win,’” she said, telling Trump, “you will be the president again.”

-Trump offered brief remarks, saying “I love going to churches” and that it was “a great honor” to attend the service.
-The president also said that “we have a group on the other side that doesn’t agree with us,” and he urged people to “get out there on Nov.
-3 or sooner” to vote.
-He dropped a wad of $20 bills in the collection plate before leaving.
+In addition to public polling that indicates Biden has an edge, the former vice president enjoys another considerable advantage over Trump: money.

-Trump also attended a fundraiser at the Newport Beach home of top GOP donor and tech mogul Palmer Luckey, which raised $12 million for his election.
-The Beach Boys performed.
+Trump raked in $12 million during a fundraiser Sunday afternoon at the Newport Beach home of top GOP donor and tech mogul Palmer Luckey, which also featured a performance by the Beach Boys.

-The message was far different later in the day, when Biden attended a virtual discussion with African American faith leaders from around the country.

-Biden held up a rosary, which he said he carries in his pocket every day, and described it as “what the Irish call a prisoner’s rosary” since it was small enough to be smuggled into prisons.

 That’s become apparent in advertising, where Biden and his Democratic allies are on pace to spend twice as much as Trump and the Republicans in the closing days of the race, according to data from the ad tracking firm Kantar/CMAG.